Bring Your Own Formats and Kernels: Composable Abstractions for Sparse Matrix Computation: Related Work

-\paragraph*{Inspector-executor} The Inspector-Executor model~\cite{inspector93} of performing operations over sparse matrices~\cite{inspectorsparse} is well studied, with a lot of work being done in the context of SpMV operations.
-These approaches aim to generate code that is specialized to the sparsity pattern of the matrix and can be reused for different matrices having the same sparsity pattern.
-Apart from LCM I/E~\cite{kazemcodelet}, the most closely related papers are Sparse Register Tiling~\cite{registertiling} which uses an unroll-and-sparse-jam technique to generate optimized code that achieves good register reuse without excessive fill-in, and \citet{piecewise} which tries to build regular polyhedra from a trace of the memory access patterns, that allows the construction of multiple \textit{for-loops} that can reproduce the entire trace.
-However, the inspection time is too high for larger matrices, and it is only able to construct loops over indices that are regularly stridden.
-There are other widely used bodies of inspector executor systems for operating over sparse tensors such as the Sparse Polyhedral Framework~\cite{sparsepolyhedral,spfset, spfpar}, Sympiler~\cite{sympiler} and ParSy~\cite{parsy}.
+\paragraph*{Inspector-executor} The inspector--executor model~\cite{inspector93} for sparse matrix operations~\cite{inspectorsparse} is well studied, particularly for SpMV: these approaches generate code specialized to a matrix's sparsity pattern that can be reused across matrices sharing it.
+The most closely related are LCM I/E~\cite{kazemcodelet}, which mines partially strided codelets from the matrix's memory accesses to vectorize sparse computations; Sparse Register Tiling~\cite{registertiling}, which uses an unroll-and-sparse-jam technique to achieve register reuse without excessive fill-in; and \citet{piecewise}, which builds regular polyhedra from a trace of the memory access patterns, though its inspection time is too high for larger matrices and it only handles regularly strided indices.
+MACVETH~\cite{piecewiseimpact} extends this line of work by performing a peephole optimization over \textit{gather} instructions to facilitate vectorization.
+Other widely used inspector--executor systems for sparse tensors include the Sparse Polyhedral Framework~\cite{sparsepolyhedral,spfset, spfpar}, Sympiler~\cite{sympiler}, and ParSy~\cite{parsy}.
+In the sparse tensor domain, metaprogramming techniques~\cite{lmspopl, leoarray} have generated code specialized to specific operations, but none compose arbitrary user-defined formats with arbitrary user-defined kernels as \sys{} does. \citet{dehame:hal-04358187} partially evaluate parts of sparse tensor operations, but are limited to hardcoded rules and do not generalize to arbitrary formats or operations.

-\paragraph*{Vectorizing sparse matrix operations} The sparse polyhedral framework~\cite{sparsepolyhedral} and Sympiler\cite{sympiler} vectorize operations by padding the non-zero elements with zeros to fill the vector lanes.
-EGGS\cite{eggs, eggs2} employs an alternate approach to vectorization of arbitrary sparse tensor operations, where it is able to find similar operations on two elements, group them together and then vectorize them.
-But EGGS is a wrapper over Eigen and can only support tensors upto 2 dimensions. \citet{etrevec} extends \citet{polymodelingsparse} to generate vectorized loops but suffers from similar limitations.
-VNEC~\cite{VNEC} comes up with a new storage format that chunks rows and reduces empty columns to coalesce elements together.
-MACVETH~\cite{piecewiseimpact} performs a peephole over the \textit{gather} instruction to facilitate vectorization.

-\paragraph*{Staging} Staged metaprogramming is a well studied technique studied in the context of multiple languages - Scala~\cite{lms}, C++~\cite{buildit}, OCaml~\cite{kiselyov2023metaocaml}, etc. There have even been previous staging techniques for sparse tensors~\cite{lmspopl, leoarray} which this paper has been heavily inspired by; however, none of these approaches use metaprogramming to generate code for arbitrary user-defined operations in conjunction with a block iterator as in this paper. \citet{dehame:hal-04358187} talks about partially evaluating parts of the code involving the sparse tensor operation, but is limited to some hardcoded rules and does not generalize to arbitrary sparse tensor operations.